Franck-Dernoncourt/NeuroNER/install_ubuntu.md

-# Installing NeuroNER on Ubuntu
+# Installing NeuroNER requirements on Ubuntu

 ## Table of Contents